 What is a downgrade?

-Each time a credit (or signature debit) card is processed, it is assigned to an interchange category with a corresponding rate and fee that is used to calculate the cost of the transaction.
+Each time you process a credit (or signature debit) card, it is assigned to an interchange category.
+That category has a corresponding rate and fee that processors use to calculate the cost of the transaction.
 Every transaction has a target interchange category, which is the category that has the lowest rate and fee for the given transaction type.

 A downgrade occurs when a transaction is routed to an interchange category that is priced higher than the target category.
 When this happens, the rate used to calculate the cost of a transaction is increased and the transaction is said to have “downgraded.”